jmaerte/persistent-homology/index.md

 # What is Persistent Homology?

 Persistent Homology describes topological development of a filtered simplicial complex in one variable.
-Since simplicial complexes have potentially exponential growth in the number of vertices calculating Persistent Homology might seem cumbersome but thanks to work of Edelsbrunner, Letscher and Zomorodian (see [1]) we have a fast algorithm for that task.
+Since simplicial complexes have potentially exponential growth in the number of vertices calculating Persistent Homology might seem cumbersome but thanks to work of Edelsbrunner, Letscher and Zomorodian we have a fast algorithm for that task, as presented in [1].

 It can be used to measure the resolution of a given feature in a point cloud, i.e. a set of points embedded in an euclidean vector space, or more abstract any other finite metrical space.
 We note that such spaces correspond to a weighted complete graph.